“These ATM fees have gotten to be ridiculous!”

 You're out with your sister.
 You need some cash, but you can't find a branch of your own bank nearby.
 So you go to another bank's ATM.
 A message says that there will be a $3 charge for using the ATM.
-You're annoyed that it's so high, so you say:
+You say this because you're annoyed that it's so high.

 These ATM fees have gotten to be ridiculous!